 Pictured: James Richard Andrews, circa 1996

 Introducing the James Richard Andrews Graduate Student Clinical Award Fund, a newly established fund at the DeKalb County Community Foundation.
-Created by friends, colleagues, and former students, this fund will provide an annual award to a second-year graduate student in Speech-Language Pathology at Northern Illinois University.
+Created by friends, colleagues, and former students, this Designated Fund provides an annual award to a second-year graduate student in Speech-Language Pathology at Northern Illinois University.

 The student receiving this award will have demonstrated the ability to include family members and/or significant others as partners in the treatment process.
 He/she will clearly advocate for clients and their family members as they collaborate to promote speech-language change.
 An ability to listen carefully, respect differences, show creativity, and emphasize the unique characteristics of the client and family members will be evident in the student’s work – as it was for Dr. Andrews.